The Benefits of Aloe Vera

 These healthier, homemade blueberry muffins have the ideal combination of fiber, protein and healthy fats.
 Image Credit: LIVESTRONG.com

-But if you’re concerned about calories, a simple swap is the solution: “One cup of applesauce can be used as a full substitute for the half cup of vegetable oil to reduce fat and offer additional fiber and nutrients,” Zhu says.
+If you’re concerned about calories, a simple swap is the solution: “One cup of applesauce can be used as a full substitute for the half cup of vegetable oil to reduce fat and offer additional fiber and nutrients,” Zhu says.
 When shopping for applesauce, always opt for unsweetened varieties without extra sugars.

 You can further boost the nutritional profile of baked goods like this muffin by incorporating seeds like flax, chia or hemp for extra fiber and plant protein, Zhu adds.